1. Home

 Stocks That Pay Weekly Dividends

-Not only have they paid a dividend of 3.4% that has consistently increased for 45 years, but the company also has good growth potential with an annual dividend of $2.72.
+Not only have they paid a dividend of 3.85% that has consistently increased for 45 years, but the company also has good growth potential with a quarterly dividend of $0.69.

 Apple Inc (NASDAQ: AAPL)